Words by Farran Golding. Portrait by Zander Taketomo. Stills from Verso by Justin Albert.

 I wanted a slew of tricks that would look insane and gradually the second trick becomes easier.
 I wanted the initial reading to be, “Wait?
 What?
 Why?”

 Any talk of ‘mirror tricks’ instantly makes Arto Saari’s iconic bench lines from Sorry spring to mind.
-On first glance, they’re an obvious point of reference for Verso and the change of pace with each new song, coupled with Mark’s tendency to rifle off a barrage tricks on individual spots, appears to echo Arto even further.
+On first glance, they’re an obvious point of reference for Verso and the change of pace with each new song, coupled with Mark’s tendency to rifle off a barrage tricks on individual spots, appears to further echo Arto.

 “For me, it was natural and inspired at the same time because I live really close to Pyramid Ledges, for example.
 I kept going back there to do more tricks because when I would land one then the option for another would open.
 That’s the best out-ledge I know of so when I’d learn a new trick it was really easy to say, “Well, what if I did this at Pyramid Ledges?”
 So, naturally, I ended up doing a lot of tricks at that spot but I wanted to curtail it in a way that was paying homage to Zered.”

 Backtracking to Arto, it’s easy to overlook the true extent of his ambidexterity in Sorry.
 Bench lines aside, tricks are often mirrored in succession but at different spots, something which went over Mark’s head until recently.
-Coincidentally, he spent the morning watching a bunch of Arto’s parts as he’s been getting into skating rails, “But yeah, no Arto influence,” apparently.
+Coincidentally, he spent the morning before our interview watching a bunch of Arto’s parts as he’s been getting into skating rails.
+“But yeah, no Arto influence,” apparently.
 “The mirrored stuff wasn’t influenced by skateboarding.
 It was only [as far as] skaters do mirror lines.
 And they’re all unimaginative.”

 Care to elaborate on that?